-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

-After battering Cuba on Saturday morning, the eye of Hurricane Irma had its sights set on Florida as a Category 3 storm with maximum sustained winds of 125 mph that were predicted only to gain in strength, according to the National Hurricane Center.
+After battering Cuba on Saturday morning, the eye of Hurricane Irma has its sights set on Florida as a Category 3 storm with maximum sustained winds of 120 mph, a slight slowdown from a few hours ago, according to the National Hurricane Center.
+The NHC's latest forecast shows the storm's center shifting west from Miami, and even Tampa, to target St. Petersburg.

 Florida braces for direct hit

+The governor says he plans to stay in Tallahassee tonight, but hopes to visit the Florida Keys as soon as possible.

-On Saturday afternoon, Irma was lingering over the northern coast of Cuba, about 145 miles southeast of Key West, Fla., and moving at 9 mph, according to the National Hurricane Center.
+On Saturday evening, Irma lingered over the northern coast of Cuba, about 90 miles southeast of Key West, Fla., and moving at 6 mph, according to the NHC.

 "Major hurricane force winds (are) expected over the Florida Keys at daybreak," according to the NHC advisory.

+Satellite objective intensity estimate from Auto Dvorak went from 5 to 6 in 4 hours.
+Really fearing Hurricane #Irma bombs to Cat 5. pic.twitter.com/wtSOq2s3LQ— Ryan Maue (@RyanMaue) September 9, 2017

+"Conditions in S Florida will continue (to) get MUCH worse by late tonight through Sunday afternoon," the National Weather Center Miami tweeted Saturday.

-The storm is expected to move in a northwestward direction, says Michael Brennan, senior hurricane specialist at the National Hurricane Center.
+The storm is expected to move northwest, says Michael Brennan, senior hurricane specialist at the NHC.

-"That's going to take the core of the hurricane up or just onshore of the west coast of Florida during the day on Sunday into Sunday night."
+"That's going to take the core of the hurricane up or just onshore of the west coast of Florida during the day on Sunday into Sunday night," Brennan said.

+But just because the storm is tracking westward does not mean Florida's east coast is in the clear.

+A state of emergency remains in effect for all 67 of Florida's counties.

-President Trump and his cabinet were getting regular updates about the hurricane from Camp David Saturday, according to a White House official.
+On Saturday, President Trump and his Cabinet were getting regular updates about the hurricane from Camp David, according to a White House official.

 Storm surge